Distracted Driving Accidents

 These statistics make Florida the second-worst state for distracted driving, which comes as no surprise.
 Less than a decade ago, Florida was one of the few states that did not prohibit cell phone use in vehicles, thus (implicitly) encouraging drivers to engage in risky behavior behind the wheel.
 Fortunately, the law changed, making a driver’s cell phone usage while the vehicle is in motion illegal.

 If you have been injured in a car accident due to another person’s distracted driving, you may be entitled to compensation.
-Contact our Florida auto accident law firm to discuss the particulars of your case.
+Contact a Florida distracted driving accident attorney at our firm to discuss the particulars of your case.
 Below are a number of unique issues associated with distracted driving lawsuits that are worth noting.

 Florida Law Prohibits Cell Phone Use Behind the Wheel